OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-team-lead.md

 ![Findings](images/use-findings-ams.png)

 You can change the status of the findings individually or in bulk.
-You can change the status of the findings individually or in bulk.

 ![Change bulk findings](images/bulk-selection-ams.png)

-After checking a finding, you can change its status to one of the following:
+After selecting one or multiple findings, you can change the status of the findings depending on your action:

 * If you fix the finding, set the status to **Already fixed**.
 This lets other developers in your team know it's fixed.
 After the next synchronization, if you have solved the finding correctly, it disappears.
 Otherwise, the finding reverts to **Open**.